HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 No!

 These are the kind of responses I got trying to explain it.
 Sorry.
 Theoretically you are right.
-In practice, an old server will only have about 3000 sockets available.
-A newer Windows server has 15000 sockets available.
-A Linux server has a bit more sockets.
+In practice, an old server will only have about 3000 ports available.
+A newer Windows server has 15000 ports available.
+A Linux server has around 30.000 ports available.

+First of all, sockets are not ports.
+And the HttpClient opens a new TCP connection on an available port, not a socket.
+Sorry for the confusion.

 I say, the proof of the pudding is in the eating (I hate that phrase).

 It is DDOS time!!

 Don't do this on a production environment!!

-I wrote a simple loop, in order to test this on my machine.
+I wrote a simple loop, in order to test this (on my machine).
+It just calls the service repeatedly until it breaks, and I log the iteration where it does.

+### Test results

+#### new Httpclient

 When using "new HttpClient()" per call, there is never any post exhaustion.
 Somehow dotnet starts cleaning up when about 1000 connections are made, so it uses around 100-500 connections at once.

+#### Wrapping in a using

 When wrapping it in a using statement, the ports are exhausted after 16274 calls.

 I so wanna give you the finger with your theoretical 4.294.967.296 socket answer!!!

+#### HttpClientFactory / static HttpClient

+When using the HttpClientFactory or a static HttpClient, there is never any port exhaustion.
+It just keeps reusing the same connection.
+You will see the package amount (received/sent) increase, and that's it.

 ## Resources